-Ecclesiastes 8:11-13 Because sentence against an evil work is not executed speedily, therefore the heart of the sons of men is fully set in them to do evil.
-Though a sinner do evil an hundred times, and his days be prolonged, yet surely I know that it shall be well with them that fear God which fear before him.
+Ecclesiastes 8:11-13 Because the sentence against an evil work is not executed speedily, therefore the heart of the sons of men is fully set in them to do evil.
+Though a sinner does evil a hundred times, and his days are prolonged, yet I surely know that it will be well with those who fear God, who fear before Him.
 [Fear will probably drive the person away from doing something that would require punishment.]
-But it shall not be well with the wicked, neither shall he prolong his days, which are as a shadow; because he fears not before God.
+But it will not be well with the wicked; nor will he prolong his days, which are as a shadow; because he does not fear before God.

 Just remember the word shadow.
-Moses said in Psalm 90 that ALL of the days of man are but a shadow.
-Those who don't fear God may live out a full life, but compared to God's life and compared to the potential length of your life because of God's calling, their days are but a shadow.
-Don't be fooled, young people especially.
+Moses said in Psalm 90 that all of the days of man are but a shadow.
+Those who do not fear God may live out a full life, but compared to God's life and compared to the potential length of your life because of God's calling, their days are but a shadow.
+Do not be fooled, young people especially.
 People can smoke.
 They can do drugs.
 They can have horrible diets.
 They can be sexually loose.
 But because they do not always see the end result, they have trouble respecting what in all probability is going to happen to them.

 Numbers 32:23 says your sins will find you out.
 Solomon is saying the same thing in different words.
 The execution of the punishment does not have to come from a public figure, like a policeman or a judge.
 The punishment is going to come from God and the operation of His laws because He sees everything.
-He doesn't miss a trick!
-He who even sees sparrows fall—what's He going to especially see in regard to His children?
+He does not miss a trick!
+He who even sees sparrows fall—what is He going to especially see in regard to His children?

 You see little forms of this all over the place.
-You're driving down the highway and keeping the speed limit, but maybe everybody around you isn't.
-Instead of going 65, they're going 70 or 75.
+You are driving down the highway and keeping the speed limit, but maybe everybody around you is not.
+Instead of going 65, they are going 70 or 75.
 They zip right by you until they see something—Smokey Bear.
 Suddenly you see red taillights flashing on.
 Why?
 Because the fear is there because of something that they see.
 They fear the execution of justice that may come upon them.

 God has to be part of our thinking all the time.
 We obey.
 We submit to every ordinance of man not because we love that law.
 We may not like it and we may think we are safe going 75 mph, and we may be safe going 75 mph.
-But it's because of God that we don't, because we want to show Him that we respect His commandment that says to be respectful to all the ordinances of man.
-We want to show Him that we know He is there and, out of respect for Him then, we don't break the law.
+But it is because of God that we do not, because we want to show Him that we respect His commandment that says to be respectful to all the ordinances of man.
+We want to show Him that we know He is there and, out of respect for Him then, we do not break the law.

 I just happened to think of this this morning.
-It's a little bit off, but it really does fit into the subject material here.
+It is a little bit off, but it really does fit into the subject material here.
 I know there are people who look at the schedule and see that so and so is speaking.
-Because so and so is speaking or not speaking, they won't come to services because they don't like that person or they don't like the way that person speaks.
+Because so and so is speaking or not speaking, they will not come to services because they do not like that person or they do not like the way that person speaks.

 Who do you think is the loser here?
-There's a tendency to think, "Well, we can learn from anybody."
-That may be true, but that's not the real issue, because the person is not taking GOD into consideration!
-GOD is going to be where he orders his people to be!
+There is a tendency to think, "Well, we can learn from anybody."
+That may be true, but that is not the real issue, because the person is not taking GOD into consideration!
+GOD is going to be where he orders His people to be!
 He wants them to be together with all the other people of God when they are meeting before Him to receive His message.
 These people are executing the punishment against themselves through the attitude of failing to take God into consideration.

-It's the lack of the fear of God that's the real problem.
+It is the lack of the fear of God that is the real problem.
 Those who have the fear of God and respect Him, they will go regardless, because God wishes them to be there.
 The real blessing may not come from the message at all.
 The real blessing may be that God sees that you love Him.

 The word "fear" in the Bible can encompass anything from sheer terror all the way down to the mildest degree of respect.
 It includes reverence, awe, admiration, veneration, and worship, but also dread, apprehension, horror, fright, alarm, and trepidation.

-We're fairly well acquainted with those meanings from human experience, but the Bible clearly states that the fear of the Lord is something that must be learned.
+We are fairly well acquainted with those meanings from human experience, but the Bible clearly states that the fear of the Lord is something that must be learned.
 This is because until God called us, we had never met anybody like Him and because He requires that we use faith in our relationship with Him.
-We can't see Him!
+We cannot see Him!
 Faith is an absolute requirement of the relationship.